-Mango collaborated with this Foundation in the funding of the first phase of a secondary school: Mutumba, Karusi in Burundi, which has become a migratory area because of the war of the Great Lakes.
-The aim of the Foundation is to make access to education a reality in this region of Africa, get children to finish school and to promote gender equality in the education environment.
+Mango collaborated with this foundation in the funding of the second phase of a secondary school: Mutumba, Karusi (Burundi).
+The aim of the foundation is to improve the infrastructure of this school, in order to grant children in a rural area access to secondary education.